m0ar/lollipop/README.md

 The main goal is to develop a proof-of-concept of linear types in a basic functional language.
 This is to enable easy access to the concept for developers that are interested in learning about linear types, in a practical environment.

 ### Running programs in lollipop
-The read-eval-print-loop, loli (loli.hs) is used to load and run programs written in lollipop (.lp).
+The lollipop interpreter, loli, (loli.hs) is used to load and run programs written in lollipop (.lp).

 #### Requirements
-The REPL is built in Haskell and therefore requires GHC to work.
-A recommendation is to install GHC's interactive environment, GHCi.
+The lollipop interpreter is built in Haskell and therefore requires the Glasgow Haskell Compiler, GHC to run.

-#### Running the REPL
+#### Running the lollipop interpreter
-To run the read-eval-print-loop, fire up a terminal, move to the lollipop root directory and execute
+To run the lollipop interpreter, fire up a terminal, move to the lollipop root directory and execute

-    runghc -iAST/:grammar/ Repl.hs
+    runghc -iAST/:grammar/ loli.hs

-The loading of the REPL will take some time and when the it's done you'll see:
+It will take some time loading the interpreter, but when it's done the terminal will prompt:

     >

-From here you can load programs (ending with .lp) by using `:l`, reloading programs using `:r` and leaving the REPL by `:q`.
+From here you can load lollipop programs (ending with .lp) by using `:l`, reloading programs using `:r` and leaving the interpreter by `:q`.

 E.g: Loading of the program sugar (filename sugar.lp):